abruzzi/patterns-for-state-management-in-react/README.md

 # patterns-for-state-management-in-react

-Managing state in UI applications are challenging.
-Part of the reason is that there are many states to manage, local states like `isOpen` or `selectedIndex`, states indicators like `loading`, `error` for a async call is a bit tricker, and the state that represent a copy of the remote state is the hardest (because you will need to consider cache, retry, steal state, etc).
+Managing state in UI applications is a challenging endeavor.
+A part of this challenge stems from the many states one needs to manage.
+There are local states like `isOpen` or `selectedIndex`, states representing remote data like `loading`, `error`, `data`, and environmental states such as router paths, `isUserAuthorized`, and configurations like feature flags to determine the availability of certain features to the user.

-And developers have tried different ways to cope with the challenge since the very begining, library like `redux` and `mobx` tried to solve the problem and ended up introduce a few others, same things goes to the old context API (thus the introduce of the new version), and then `react-query`, `remix`, etc raised to simplify some of the hard issues.
+Over time, developers have explored various strategies to tackle these challenges.
+Libraries like `redux` and `mobx` emerged as solutions, although they brought along their own set of problems.
+Similar issues befell the old context API, leading to the introduction of the new context API.
+Following that, libraries like `react-query`, `remix`, and others came up, each attempting to simplify certain complexities.

-Apart from the delicated libraries, there are also some patterns people turned to use for managing the states - the container presentation components, higer-order component, hooks, etc. are all have a role to play in the solution and problem domain.
+With specialized libraries targeting different aspects of state management, progress has been made.
+For instance, `react-query` significantly alleviates the challenges tied to asynchronous calls by providing features like caching, deduplication, retries, and error handling.
+Moreover, patterns like container/presentation components, higher-order components, and hooks have been adopted by developers to manage state.
+Each of these patterns has a role to play in both the problem and solution domains.

+However, amidst these varying approaches, understanding the core problem and the rationale behind these solutions is crucial.
+It's relatively straightforward to follow a new pattern, but a deeper understanding of the 'why' behind these patterns will enable you to apply them more confidently in your specific use cases.

-In this article, I would like to discuss a bit more on the fundamental problems and different patterns, some were pretty useful and still valid today, while others might be a bit akward and I would suggest you to avoid in your future projects.
-And I also would like to purpose a pattern that I found pretty useful - especailly for the large and complicated UI applications.
+This article aims to delve into the fundamental problems and explore the various patterns that have evolved over time.
+Some of these patterns have stood the test of time and remain relevant, while others may have become somewhat awkward and are better avoided in future projects.
+Moreover, I'd like to propose a pattern that I've found to be particularly beneficial, especially for large and complex UI applications.

-Let's step back a little bit and start with a simple concept: higher-order function to start our journey.
+With that in mind, let's take a step back, maybe grab a coffee, and start with a basic yet powerful concept—higher-order functions (HOFs), setting the stage for our explorative journey into state management in React.

 ## Higher order function

-Higher-order funciton is a concept from functioanl programming, it means a function that takes or returns another function, or both.
-It might be a little bit confusing at the begining, especially if you started from a traditional object-oriented language that doesn't support it.
+A higher-order function (HOF) is a concept borrowed from functional programming.
+It refers to a function that either accepts another function as an argument, returns a function, or both.
+This idea might initially seem perplexing, especially if you're coming from a traditional object-oriented programming background where this concept isn't as prevalent.

-But in many cases it's a useful tool.
-For example, let's

-Say we have a function that print out an item's name and it's price:
+However, higher-order functions are incredibly useful tools in many scenarios.
+To illustrate, let’s consider a function, `printLineItem`, which outputs an item's name alongside its price:

 ```ts
 const printLineItem = (item) => {